mx-pl/ExtendedTypes_CSharp/ExtendedTypes/NuGet-README.md

 #### SquashWhiteSpace()

-The extension method *SquashWhiteSpace()* returns the string with all sequences of whitespace characters replaced with a single space char.
+The extension method *SquashWhiteSpace()* returns the string with all sequences of whitespace characters replaced with a single SPACE char.
 Optionally, an alternative replacement can be specified.

 ```C#
 // By default, whitespace is replaced with a single space.